+For the year ended December 31, 2017 the Costar Video Systems operating segment's largest customer, Protection 1 Security Solutions, accounted for approximately \$6,290 or 14.2% of the Company's total revenue.
 For the year ended December 31, 2016 Costar Video Systems' two largest customers, Wal-Mart Stores, Inc. and Protection 1 Security Solutions, accounted for approximately \$10,299 or 26.7% of the Company's total revenue.
-For the year ended December 31, 2015 Costar Video Systems' two largest customers Wal-Mart Stores, Inc. and Diebold, Inc. accounted for approximately \$9,694 or 28.8% of the Company's total revenue.
-Amounts owed by two and three main customers accounted for \$996 and \$2,187, or 18.7% and 39.7% of the outstanding accounts receivable balance as of December 31, 2106 and 2015, respectively.
+Amounts owed by Costar Video Systems' largest customer accounted for \$1,098 or 15.2% of the Company's outstanding receivable balance as of December 31, 2017.
+Amounts owed by two main customers of the Costar Video Systems' operating segment accounted for \$996 or 18.7% of the Company's outstanding receivable balance as of December 31, 2016.